 Grab 41 chord charts I've converted to bass lines

-That last bit actually happened (minus the rehab bit, thank goodness).
-In 2009, student recital footage of my student Wesley’s perfect storm of dimples, Elmer Fudd pronunciation, and a grim tale about shooting “a man in Weno” got several million views in a single day.
+That last bit actually happened (minus the need for rehab, thank goodness).
+In 2009, recital footage of my student Wesley’s perfect storm of dimples, Elmer Fudd pronunciation, and a grim tale about shooting “a man in Weno” got several million views in a single day.
 Check it out:

 The day after the video went viral, I got calls from the producers for Ellen and Jimmy Kimmel.
 Thankfully, everyone kept their heads: Wesley stayed out of the unhealthy TV spotlights, and I stayed out of the Betty Ford Center (never really a concern--alcohol gives me gas).